 1. To apply for Scholar status, University of Windsor applicants must complete the following steps:

 - complete the three required training modules at Health and Safety.
-Please select the option for "Requred Training for Students on Unpaid Placements," and complete all three modules.
+Please select the option for "Required Training for Students on Unpaid Placements," and complete all three modules.

 - complete the three required training modules at the Office of Human Rights and Accessibility (OHREA).

 - request a reference from a University of Windsor professor, coach, or advisor, supporting your application.
+Due to the pandemic, we are also accepting references from external people who are familiar with your work ethic and academic excellence.
 Send an email to SCHOLARS@uwindsor.ca identifying your chosen reference person, and copying them on the email.
 They will be asked to complete an online survey that focuses on the three selection criteria that are available on this website.

 Please note that not all of the training modules generate completion certificates.
 The OS program is not able to directly track module completion.
 However, Human Resources tracks them in a private account attached to your name.
 If you have not completed all the modules you will not be able to work as a Scholar, starting in September.